 This means in practice that 5G will offer built-in support for a massive expansion of the Internet of Things and a whole generation of new kinds of services and applications.
 To develop those new use cases, we need to let innovative businesses experience how a 5G network can free their ideas.

-This is how the 5G Brighton testbed contributes.
+Contribution of the 5G Brighton testbed

 It is the first of its kind to be created in the UK for innovators outside of academia.
 The testbed lets companies experiment and develop their product ideas, and it provides the digital space in which to test and explore, helping businesses to develop new product ideas more rapidly.